Elizabeth Kinniburgh

 Reverend Elizabeth (Betty) Baxter Forbes Kinniburgh (1 May 1929 – 23 October 2016) was one of the first women to gain the license to preach in 1969 and became ordained as a minister for the Church of Scotland in 1970.

 Life

 Elizabeth Kinniburgh (who preferred the name Betty) was born in Greenock, Scotland.

 Education and early work

-She attended Greenock Academy, until her family move to Edinburgh during World War II.
-While at Trinity Academy she was described as a brilliant scholar, and went on to earn a Master of Arts degree at Edinburgh University and then a Diploma in Education at Moray House at the same university.
+She attended Greenock Academy, until her family moved to Edinburgh during World War II.
+At Trinity Academy, she was described as a brilliant scholar.
+She went on to earn a Master of Arts degree at Edinburgh University and then a Diploma in Education at Moray House at the same university.

 Kinniburgh worked as a school teacher at the Aberlady Public School in East Lothian, but gave up teaching to pursue biblical studies and a Bachelor of Divinity course at New College and continued post graduate research in Cambridge publishing Religious Education - An Attempt at a Theological Appraisal in the Scottish Journal of Theology.
 She continued teaching religious topics in her position at the University of St. Andrews and later at Dundee's College of Education.